akhmadmamirov/SpeedyBERT/README.md

 bash
 Copy code
-python classify_news.py
+python predict.py
-The script will classify the news article into one of the following categories: Business, Entertainment, Politics, Sport, Tech.
+The script will classify the news article into one of the following categories: Business, Entertainment, Politics, Sport, Tech based on the give input

 Model Fine-Tuning
 If you want to fine-tune the DistilBERT model on your own dataset, follow these steps: